intel/intel-one-mono/README.md

 ## Using the Fonts

 To install the fonts, please use the provided builds under [Releases](https://github.com/intel/intel-one-mono/releases).
-Refer to your software’s documentation for how to activate and use these fonts.
+Please refer to your software’s documentation for how to activate and use these fonts.

+### Activating the Fonts in Code Editors
+- VSCode - In Settings, search Font Family, then specify `IntelOne Mono`
+- Sublime Text - Go to Sublime Text -> Preferences -> Settings and set `font_face` to `IntelOne Mono`

 ### Font Formats
 - We recommend the .otf or .ttf format for desktop use.